ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 Model calibration is also often assessed through visualizations, including reliability diagrams and confidence histograms.
 Reliability diagrams plot the predicted confidence against accuracy; a well-calibrated model would show a graph where points closely align with the diagonal.
 Confidence histograms display how often different confidence levels occur in the model's predictions.

 For a balanced evaluation, we present calibration metrics on two different datasets: ImageNet-1K for in-distribution data and ImageNet-R~\citep{hendrycks2021many} for out-of-distribution data.
-We select ImageNet-R as the out-of-distribution dataset because CLIP models show higher accuracy on it than supervised.
-In all experiments, we divide the data into $M=15$ bins.
-We plot confidence histograms (1st and 3rd rows), reliability diagrams (2nd and 4th rows), and ECE in Fig.~\ref{fig:calibration}.
+We select ImageNet-R as the out-of-distribution because CLIP models show higher accuracy on it than supervised.
+In all experiments, we use $M=15$ bins.
+We plot confidence histograms (1 and 3 rows), reliability diagrams (2 and 4 rows), and ECE in Fig.~\ref{fig:calibration}.

 \textbf{CLIP models are overconfident and supervised models are slightly underconfident.} In Fig.~\ref{fig:calibration}, we observe that CLIP models have bars consistently below the diagonal in reliability diagrams and a notably high last bar in the confidence histogram, signaling overconfidence in both in-distribution and out-of-distribution data.
 Although \cite{minderer2021revisiting} attributes calibration performance mainly to architecture, our results suggest otherwise: higher ECE scores in CLIP models, despite superior accuracy on ImageNet-R, indicate that training data and objectives could be more influential factors.
 We also highlight that our results are different from \citep{minderer2021revisiting} for CLIP models presumably because they use checkpoints from OpenAI~\citep{radford2021learning} and we use from OpenCLIP~\citep{ilharco_gabriel_2021_5143773}.
-In the lower section of Fig.~\ref{fig:calibration} related to ImageNet-R, we note that supervised models exhibit a higher density in the lower confidence intervals of the confidence histograms (3rd row).
-Additionally, these models show elevated accuracy levels in the initial bins of the reliability diagrams (4th row).
+In the lower part of Fig.~\ref{fig:calibration} related to ImageNet-R, we note that supervised models exhibit a higher density in the lower confidence intervals of the confidence histograms (3rd row).
+Moreover, these models show elevated accuracy levels in the initial bins of the reliability diagrams (4th row).
 These findings suggest that supervised models tend to be slightly underconfident on ImageNet-R.

-\textbf{Supervised ConvNeXt is better calibrated than supervised ViT.} Contrary to~\cite{minderer2021revisiting}, which finds that ViTs are better calibrated than ConvNets, our experiments show that supervised ConvNeXt is better calibrated than its Transformer counterpart.
+\textbf{Supervised ConvNeXt is better calibrated than supervised ViT.} Our experiments reveal that supervised ConvNeXt outperforms Transformer in calibration, contrary to~\cite{minderer2021revisiting}'s findings on ViTs and ConvNets.
 This discrepancy is because~\cite{minderer2021revisiting} focused on older ConvNet architectures, such as ResNet, while we use a more modern one.
 For CLIP models, we find that ViT is only slightly better than ConvNeXt.